Optic nerve inflammation and demyelination in a

 Pseudotumor Cerebri Syndrome (PTCS) is a condition in which high pressure in the head can lead to headaches and vision loss.
 Faculty and fellows in the Neuro-ophthalmology Division are investigating characteristics, risk factors, and potential treatments for PTCS and primary PTCS (Idiopathic Intracranial Hypertension (IIH)).
 Past studies have focused on patterns of weight-gain, visual function, and quality of life.

 At the Children's Hospital of Philadelphia, Dr. Liu is interested in improving the diagnosis and management of children with pseudotumor cerebri syndrome.
-His clinical research interests have included those involving risk factors in children with the disorder, normal cerebrospinal fluid parameters (opening pressure, protein levels, e.g.), and classification criteria for the pseudotumor cerebri syndrome.
+His clinical research interests have included those involving risk factors and neuroimaging in children with the disorder, classification criteria for the pseudotumor cerebri syndrome, and pathophysiologic mechanisms.

 - Daniels AB, Liu GT, Volpe NJ, Galetta SL, Moster ML, Newman NJ, Biousse V, Lee AG, Wall M, Kardon R, Acierno MD, Corbett JJ, Maguire MG, Balcer LJ.
 Profiles of obesity, weight gain, and quality of life in idiopathic intracranial hypertension (pseudotumor cerebri).
 Am J Ophthalmol 2007;143:635-641.